Blood is in short supply always…

 Every 2 seconds someone in India requires blood and yet blood is perennially in short supply.
 Therefore, there cannot be a nobler activity than donating blood.
 Blood transfusion is a critical need for accident victims, trauma victims, premature babies, patients undergoing surgery etc. With this in view, National Blood Transfusion Council (NBTC) has now allowed interstate exchange of blood and its components such as red blood cells, fresh frozen plasma and platelets.

 Blood banks may provide blood at short notice but they insist on replacement donor for each bottle provided.
-Also it must be noted that blood can be stored for 42 days only.
+Also it must be noted that whole blood can be stored for 35 days only.